• Skip to primary navigation

 cutting raw cracker dough with a pizza cutter

-• Remove from the oven and let cool on the pans.
+• Bake the crackers for 20-25 minutes until evenly browned and crisp.
+Remove from the oven and let cool on the pans.
 Break into individual crackers following the cuts.

-cooked slab of crackers on parchment paper
+cooked crackers on a tray

 Recipe Notes